coderefinery/git-intro/_episodes/02-basics.md

 - All the magic is under `.git`: all the history, all snapshot, all branches, everything
 - When staging and committing files, we "copy" them into `.git`
-- One file or track entire file trees can be tracked
+- One file or entire file trees can be tracked
 - Git does not pollute subdirectories
 - If we remove `.git`, we remove the repository (but keep the working directory!)
 - It is very easy to create a Git repository to track something that you work on